prototypefund/DeKUF/README.md

 ## Components

-DeKUF consists of two separate components, which are - for the time being - in the same repository, this one.
+Privact consists of two separate components, which are - for the time being - in the same repository, this one.

 1. [client](client)